 More exterior views:

-The Hawaii Theatre playing "Mill On The Floss," released in the United States in November, 1939.
+1940 - The theatre during the run of "Mill On The Floss," released in the United States in November, 1939.
 It's a photo in the California State Library collection.
 It also appears in a set of twelve Hawaii Theatre photos in the collection of the Getty Research Institute.
 They index it as Shulman's job #Lee-H.

 Martin Pal, in his Noirish Los Angeles post #37385, comments on the display case on the far left: "It says 'Newspaper Raves welcome Hawaii Theatre' and shows clippings (not readable) of newspaper reviews of the theatre itself."